Shamas245/book-rag-chatbot/README.md

 # Book RAG Chatbot

-A Streamlit-based Q&A system that allows users to upload PDF books, process their content, and ask questions about them using Retrieval-Augmented Generation (RAG) with Google's Gemini API and a local Chroma vector database.
+A Streamlit-based Q&A system that allows users to upload PDF books, process their content, and ask questions about them using Retrieval-Augmented Generation (RAG) with Google's Gemini API and an in-memory FAISS vector database.

 ## Overview